greenonline/BBCTaipan/xtras/mode_7_adventures/BBCBASIC_BlockGraphicsDemo.md

 [![BBCTaipan_MODE7_IndentedTableEnds_GoodsLR][1026]][1026]

-It would be good to get the right hand edge of the column headers as a block, after `GODOWN"`:
+It would be good to get the right hand edge of the column headers as a block, after `GODOWN`:

 ```none
 141 P. TAB(0,3); CHR$151;:FOR N=1 TO 39: P. CHR$255;: NEXT N:PRINT TAB(0,3);CHR$151;CHR$255;"GOODS"; TAB(10,3);"ABOARD";TAB(17,3);"SHIP";TAB(24,3);"HONGKONG";TAB(33,3);"GODOWN";CHR$255